pcordjs/rest/CONTRIBUTING.md

 Once your pull request has been merged, congrats!
 Your changes will be mentioned in the next release's changelog and, if you'd like, you will be added to the `contributors` field in `package.json`.

+## Acknowledgements

+This CONTRIBUTING.md file contains excerpts from and was inspired in part by the Atom editor's CONTRIBUTING.md.
+[Click here to go check it out.][atom-contributing]

 [issues-page]: https://github.com/pcordjs/rest/issues
 [pr-page]: https://github.com/pcordjs/rest/pulls